rishabhsdev/doodle/README.md

-# Doodle - A Search Engine for Developers.
+# Doodle - A Search Engine for Developers 👨‍💻

 How many times did you come across a programming issue, and had to spend hours shuffling through StackOverflow / Forums / Social Media?